laserpants/trombone/README.md

 #### Wildcard operators

-Since string values are always wrapped in single quotation marks before they are inserted into a template, the following will not work as intended,
+Since string values are automatically wrapped in single quotation marks before they are inserted into a template, the following will not work as intended,

 ```
 select * from customer where customer.name like '%{{q}}%'